MrScislowski/ProgrammingPortfolio/Resume_DataScience.md

 ## Contact Information

 Name: Daniel Scislowski
-Address: 1016 S Wichita, Wichita, KS
 Email: daniel.j.scislowski@gmail.com
 LinkedIn profile: www.linkedin.com/in/daniel-scislowski-2bb3782ba
 Github profile: https://github.com/MrScislowski

 ## Objective statement

-For the past 12 years I have been a high school computer science / math teacher.
-I am a lifelong learner, and enjoyed the challenge of connecting high school math/science content to more advanced applications in physics, algorithms, and other familiar fields.
+For the past 12 years I have been a high school computer science / math teacher, and would like to transition to a role in data science or software development.
+I am a lifelong learner, and have enjoyed the challenge of connecting high school math/science content to more advanced applications in physics, algorithms, and other familiar fields.
 But the most rewarding part of my job has been analyzing performance data and streamlining workflows using the analytical skills and experience I developed during my time in college and graduate school.
 I would like to transition to a career where I can apply and hone those skills in more depth.

 ## Education